What employees need to know about NDAs and confidentiality clauses

 Can employees legally refuse to return to the workplace?

-Across the country the calls for employees to return to the workplace.
-Simon Roberts, Senior Associate, at DAS Law, looks at what you need to know.
+There are calls across the country for employees to return to the workplace.
+Simon Roberts, Senior Associate at DAS Law, looks at what you need to know.

 April 2022 Learn more